PubInv/TriadBalance/README.md

 # Development Usage

-At present, TriadBalance depends on no other NPM modules.
-It is direcly including an extension of <a href="https://github.com/francisrstokes/vec-la-fp">vec-la-fp</a> by Francis Stokes.
+TriadBalance is direcly including an extension of <a href="https://github.com/francisrstokes/vec-la-fp">vec-la-fp</a> by Francis Stokes.
+This has kept the footprint of this widget very small (< 12K bytes).

+There are extensive tests, which are loaded into a file in the browser.
+I prefer to use mocha but have found it difficult to make mocha tests work both the cli and the browser.

   <h2>License</h2>
   <p>